Apply for university

 If you get all your offers by:

-If you want to defer your university place to take a 'gap year', you'll need to contact your university.
-They'll consider your application for deferred entry.
+If you want to defer your university place to take a 'gap year' you need to contact your university.
+They may consider your application for deferred entry.

 Other applying options